 General Power of Attorney

 If you plan to be out of the country and need someone to handle specific matters, a general power of attorney puts those measures in place.
-A general power of attorney frequently is part of an estate plan to ensure there is someone lined up who can carry out financial matters.
+A general power of attorney is frequently part of an estate plan, as it ensures that someone is lined up to carry out financial matters on your behalf.

 A general power of attorney ends when a person becomes mentally incapable to handle his/her own affairs as a result of sickness or injury.